bikemazzell/autofill-parser/README.md

 # Autofill Parser

-This program parses `autofill` data from multiple input files, merges records based on a common identifier, and outputs the consolidated data in NDJSON format.
-As a result,the data is easier to search through and visualize.
-Written in Rust for speed and memory efficiency.
+A high-performance autofill data parser that processes multiple input files, merges records based on common identifiers, and outputs consolidated data in NDJSON format.
+Written in Rust for exceptional speed, memory efficiency, and reliability.
+Capable of processing multi-GB files with configurable memory management.

 ## Purpose